matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

   Passed to `solc` without changes.

 - `--include-path <path>`
   Make an additional source directory available to the default import callback.
-Can be used multiple times.
-Can only be used if the base path has a non-empty value.
+Use multiple times if required.
+Only use if the base path has a non-empty value.
   Passed to `solc` without changes.

 - `--allow-paths <path1,path2,...>`